fractastical/ar/app/playlist/README.md

  3. If a pattern does not match any file, an error will be raised.

-To create a playlist, simply create a new file in the "Templates" folder and place the two required S-expressions inside the file: that's it!
+To create a playlist, simply create a new file in the "Templates" folder, place a `title` expression inside the file, then add an `include` or `playlist` expression (or both): that's it!
 Now just run the program as specified in "How to run".

 Including other playlists
 =========================

-If you wish to combine multiple different playlists into a single one, you can use the `include` S-expression:
+If you wish to combine multiple different playlists into a single one, you can use the `include` S-expression at the top level:

     (include "bar"
              "qux")